JPMorgan sells physical commodities unit to Mercuria for $3.5 billion

 Private and lightly regulated trading houses have benefited most from a major retreat by banks from commodities trading over the past two years.

-"Today's news is a welcome development, but this does not let regulators off the hook," Brown said in a statement.

-"The Fed, CFTC, and others must enact robust reforms to Wall Street's physical commodities activities and do more to protect end users and consumers of aluminum and other materials."

-(Reporting by Chris Peters, Dmitry Zhdannikov and Ron Bousso; Additional reporting by Susan Thomas, Veronica Brown and Henning Gloystein in London and Josephine Mason in New York; Editing by Anna Willard and Lisa Shumaker)
+(Reporting By Chris Peters, Dmitry Zhdannikov and Ron Bousso; Additional reporting by Susan Thomas, Veronica Brown and Henning Gloystein; Editing by Anna Willard)